kozabrada123/PyLunaroRPC/README.md

 - (**Make sure to launch LunaroRPC before Warframe**)
 - Launch Warframe
 - Go into a game of lunaro
-- Press 'o' (default hotkey, configurable in settings.py) while holding TAB
-- If nothing broke, game info should be processed and displayed on your profile.
+- PyLunaroRPC will slowly get releveant data from what's shown on your screen.

 ## Troubleshooting and common issues: